zoltan-gal/html-css-exercises/html/1-practicing-list/README.md

  - The list isn't necessary to be constructed from HTML list.
  - Use `checked` attribute to modify the default value of box.

-## Creating an action list
+## Exercise 4: Creating an ordered action list

-Put down a list of steps of how to use for example a washing machine :).
+Put down an ordered list of steps of how to use for example a washing machine :).
 Add at least 5 elements to your list using HTML ordered list.

 *For example:*